onflow/flow/agendas/2024/sprint-kickoff/2024-04-12-Flow-Sprint-Kickoff.md

 * Completed milestone #6 of JVM SDK update to analyze scope of work for subsequent update phase
 * Continued discussions with Circle about migration to EVM based USDC from Cadence
+* Increment shared their upgraded C1.0 contracts for Flow team review

 **This sprint**